Competitor Guide

 Pricing

-Intercom is a product-led support and messaging platform that combines in-app chat, email, a help centre, and the Fin AI bot for SaaS teams focused on embedded customer engagement.
+Intercom is a product-led support platform combining in-app chat, email, a help centre, and Fin AI bot for SaaS teams focused on embedded customer engagement.

 Key features

 • In-app messaging.
-Embeds support and proactive messaging directly inside the product for a native end-user experience.
+Embeds support and proactive messaging inside the product for a native end-user experience without redirecting customers externally.

 • Fin AI bot.
-Deflects a meaningful share of L1 queries when fully trained against your knowledge base and product documentation.
+Deflects L1 queries when fully trained against your knowledge base and product documentation.

 • Customer data platform.
-Builds segmented audiences from product behaviour and conversation history for targeted lifecycle messaging.
+Builds segmented audiences from product behaviour for targeted lifecycle messaging and outreach.

 Why choose Intercom over Tidio?

-• Intercom's Fin AI bot is more mature than Lyro for high-volume deflection, particularly in B2B SaaS environments with technical onboarding queries.
+Intercom's Fin AI bot is more mature than Lyro for high-volume deflection in SaaS environments, and in-product messaging is purpose-built for product-led growth rather than e-commerce store engagement.

 Pros